zulhakim88/Setel-POC/README.md

 This is a POC project for Setel Technical Assessment.

-## Requirements before running the project
+## Requirements for running the project locally

 - DB configuration is handled through the DB_CONNECTION define in the `.env` file located in the root of the Order project.
 Make sure that you provide the MongoDB connection string accordingly in the file.